midasit-dev/plugins/projects/Breakdown-lc/public/readme.md

 ## Release notes.

+### version 1.2.2

+- Compatible for all the versions.

 ### version 1.2.1

 - Added error handling for cases where construction stage load case data is empty.